pdfcpu/pdfcpu/content/core/certs.md

 <br>

-If a signature chain cannot be validated because a trusted root or intermediate certificate is missing, import the missing certificate material into pdfcpu.
+If a signature chain cannot be checked because a trusted root or intermediate certificate is missing, import the missing certificate material into pdfcpu.
-Imported certificates are stored below `.../pdfcpu/certs` and are used by subsequent signature validation runs.
+Imported certificates are stored below `.../pdfcpu/certs` and are used by subsequent signature checks for local chain building.

 <p align="center">
   <img style="border-color:silver" border="1" src="../resources/certs1.png" height="100">